The Office of Parliamentary Counsel (OPC) was established under the Parliamentary Counsel Act 1970.

 - the preparing and publishing of Government Notices Gazettes, including Special and Periodic Gazettes; and

-- functions conferred on the Office (or on First Parliamentary Counsel) under the Acts Publication Act 1905, the Legislative Instruments Act 2003 and any other laws of the Commonwealth; and
+- functions conferred on the Office (or on the First Parliamentary Counsel) under the Legislation Act 2003 and any other laws of the Commonwealth; and

 - with the written approval of the Minister—the provision of assistance to a foreign country in relation to the drafting, printing or publishing of laws of the country or information relating to those laws; and